willis7/exeter_traffic/README.md

 Initial exploration and working that went into making the scripts described above.

-`Exeter_area.ipynb` - Looking at different road types - there are 4 distinct types in Exeter.
-Explores the zero values in the cyclist data and also makes some initial scatter plots by Vehicle type.

 `Exeter_traffic_data_exploration.ipynb` - Initially looking at data for all of Devon before working out how to make the subset for Exeter.